Ghani Khan Choudhury Institute of Engineering & Technology: Admission

-Admission in undergraduate B.Tech degree courses is mainly based on the result of West Bengal Joint Entrance Examination (WBJEE) and All India JEE (Main), respectively.
+Admission in undergraduate B.Tech. degree courses is mainly based on the result of West Bengal Joint Entrance Examination (WBJEE) and All India JEE (Main), respectively.
 50% of the approved seats are filled from WBJEE examination and the rest from the All India JEE (Main).

 For diploma programs, the aspirants have to qualify West Bengal JEXPO or GKCIET entrance test.

+Controversies and criticism

+In July 2014, a legal controversy emerged regarding the land acquisition for the Institute.
+Allegations arose that a 1.55-acre parcel of tribal land was illegally acquired in 2010 despite a prior court injunction.
+Consequently, a local court directed the police to register a formal complaint against the institute's governing body chairman and others.
+While complainants alleged fraud, officials maintained that the property was purchased in good faith.